 Here is a short video of my favorite local hiking trails in Manhattan, proving that even urban settings can offer excellent nature experiences:

 Take this time to reconnect with nature, notice your surroundings, and breathe in the fresh air.

-Outdoor physical activities like hiking can help improve your mood and lower stress while offering a much-needed change of scenery.
+Yoga adventures and outdoor physical activities like hiking can help improve your mood and lower stress while offering a much-needed change of scenery.